Encoding vs. Transcoding: What’s the Difference? (Update)

 There are also three kinds of transcoding (try saying these all five times fast):

 Lossless-to-lossless: Compressing a file that hasn’t lost any information and transcoding it in such a way that nothing else is removed a second time.
-Technically possible, but will likely result in a large file size that streaming or broadcasting is moot.
-You’ll have to use a high-end transcoder to achieve this result.
+While possible, it will result in a large bitrate that is not practical for streaming.

-Lossy-to-lossy: This kind of transcoding means you’re further degrading an already low-quality video.
+Lossy-to-lossy: This kind of transcoding means you’re further degrading the original encoded video, so care must be taken to minimize further loss.

-Lossless-to-lossy: Compressing a lossless file after altering it, this time removing unnecessary data.
+Lossless-to-lossy: Compressing a lossless stream after altering it, this time removing unnecessary data allowing the content to be streamed.

-Whichever method you choose will affect your video’s quality, so be aware of what kind of devices you want to stream to and what data you want to add or subtract.
+Whichever method you choose will affect your video’s quality, so be aware of what kind of devices you want to stream to and what level of quality is important to you.

 Your Options for an Encoder or Transcoder